JunaidUsmani2468/WanderLust/README.md

 # ✈️ WanderLust

 A Responsive Airbnb Clone.
 My first full-stack project, featuring a highly stylized UI designed for all devices.
+Users can discover, list, and review unique accommodations around the world using smart search, category filters, and interactive maps.

 ## 🚀 Live Demo
 Check out the live application here: **[ INSERT YOUR DEPLOYED LINK HERE ]**

-### 🌟 Beyond the Tutorial
+## 🌟 Beyond the Tutorial
 While this project was initially inspired by a tutorial, I have significantly expanded its capabilities, design, and architecture to build a more robust production-ready application.
 Here are the major custom implementations:

 * **🗺️ Open-Source Map Integration (Leaflet & Nominatim)**